Assessment

 Should small organizations assess cyber risk too?

 Yes.
-The method can be simpler, but the need to understand exposure remains.
+The method may be simpler, but the need to understand exposure, dependency, and likely consequence still exists.

 What is the main output of a good assessment?

-A prioritized set of cyber risk scenarios with clear implications for action, monitoring, or acceptance.
+A prioritized set of credible cyber risk scenarios with enough context to support mitigation, monitoring, contingency planning, or acceptance.

 Continue reading